Ahmar004/Roadmap-for-freshers/README.md

 Feel free to fork this repo, edit/add anything that might also be helpful for freshers, and then feel free to send a PR!

-Feel free to contact the author of this Readme, if you need any help: https://www.linkedin.com/in/ahmarali2004/
+Feel free to contact the author & contributors of this Readme, if you need any help:

+Author:
+https://www.linkedin.com/in/ahmarali2004/

+Contributors: currently zero :)

 Thank you for reading this!